idenisovs/timesheet/docs/database.md

 3. `till` - `12:45`
 4. `duration` - `45m`

-#### Task Number
+#### Issue Number

-Activity might be associated with some task.
+Activity might be associated with some issue.
 In order to do so you should specify activity name according to the following pattern:

 ```
-<task number>: <task description>
+<issue key>: <issue description>
 ```

-For example, if some activity has the name like `TSA-456: Make Greeting Text green`, then `TSA-456` is the task number.
+For example, if some activity has the name like `TSA-456: Make Greeting Text green`, then `TSA-456` is the issue key.